On transcendental meromorphic solutions of Hayman's equation: Introduction

-We mention that Hayman~\cite{Hayman1996} described a generalization of Bank's conjecture for the $n$-th order ODE: where $\Omega$ is polynomial in all of its arguments.
+Hayman~\cite{Hayman1996} described a generalization of Bank's conjecture for the $n$-th order ODE: where $\Omega$ is polynomial in all of its arguments.
 In the same paper, Hayman used the Wiman--Valiron theory (see \cite{Hayman1974} and also \cite[Chapter~4]{Laine1993}) to study the growth of entire solutions of equation \eqref{NDODE} and provided a condition on the degrees of terms in \eqref{NDODE} under which the entire solutions of \eqref{NDODE} must have finite order.
-In particular, among the second order algebraic differential equations, Hayman pointed out his theorem \cite[Theorem~C]{Hayman1996} does not apply to the equation
+Hayman's theorem \cite[Theorem~C]{Hayman1996} is an extension of the aforementioned Gol'dberg's result.
+In particular, among the second order algebraic differential equations, Hayman pointed out his theorem does not apply to the equation

-where $a_i$, $i=1, 2, 3$, $b_j$, $j=1, 2, 3, 4$ are polynomials in $z$ and $a_1\not\equiv0$.
-When $a_2=a_3=0$, equation \eqref{HAYMANEQfu} is in some sense \emph{the simplest equation} not covered by Steinmetz's theorem and Hayman's theorem.
+where $a_i$, $i=1, 2, 3$, $b_j$, $j=1, 2, 3, 4$ are polynomials and $a_1\not\equiv0$.
+When $a_2\equiv a_3\equiv0$, equation \eqref{HAYMANEQfu} is in some sense \emph{the simplest equation} not covered by Steinmetz's theorem and Hayman's theorem.
 Hayman conjectured that all meromorphic (entire) solutions of the simplest equation have finite order.
 This conjecture was confirmed by Chiang and Halburd~\cite{ChiangHalburd2003} in the autonomous case and completely confirmed by Halburd and Wang~\cite{HalburdWang}.
-In general, when $a_2,a_3$ are not zero, equation \eqref{HAYMANEQfu} can have meromorphic solutions of infinite order.
-For example, the function $f=e^{e^z}$ satisfies the equation $f''f-f'^2-f'f=0$.
-One of the main purposes of this paper is to investigate the order of growth of transcendental meromorphic solutions of equation~\eqref{HAYMANEQfu}.
+In general, if $a_2,a_3$ do not both vanish identically, equation~\eqref{HAYMANEQfu} can have meromorphic solutions of infinite order.
+For example, the differential equation $f''f-f'^2-f'f=0$ has a solution $f(z)=e^{e^z}$.